SophieYLiu/Web-Crawler-in-JavaScript/README.md

 ﻿#Web-Crawler-in-JavaScript
-built with Node.js and JavaScript given a website and a word, search in the website and the links within the website for the word.
+- built with <b>Node.js</b> and <b>JavaScript</b>
+- given a website and a word, search in the website and the links within the website for the word.